DIAGNijmegen/website-content/content/pages/research/organ.md

 ## Future Vision

 The "(Perioperative) Organ Damage, Inflammation, and Recovery" domain represents our commitment to understanding the human body's most intricate healing processes.
-We are not just studying damage and recovery—we are actively developing strategies to minimize harm and maximize patient well-being.
+We are not just studying damage and recovery — we are actively developing strategies to minimize harm and maximize patient well-being.

 By bridging molecular insights with clinical applications and patient-centered care, we are reshaping our understanding of medical intervention, recovery, and healing.